Complaint volume

 The most common categories are seats, unknown or other, visibility.
 Use those categories as a test-drive checklist instead of judging the vehicle from the total count alone.

-Enriched records include 1 crash report, 0 fire reports, 1 injury report, and 1 fatality report.
+Enriched records include 2 crash reports, 0 fire reports, 2 injury reports, and 1 fatality report.
 These fields come from complaint records and should be read in context.

 Build a buyer checklist to turn these issues into questions and inspection points.